The Laguna Honda Campus — Choice and Community in a Therapeutic Setting

 - An Integrated Wellness Program providing guidance and support for people with psychosocial difficulties

 - Complex care for people with multiple diagnoses

 - An award-winning restorative care program that assists residents to retain and reclaim physical competency

-- Pain management and end-of-life care emphasizing comfort and dignity, including an in-house hospice operated in conjunction with the Zen Hospice Project of San Francisco
+- Pain management and end-of-life care emphasizing comfort and dignity, including an in-house palliative care operated in conjunction with the Zen Hospice Project of San Francisco

 - Monolingual care for speakers of Spanish and Chinese

 Laguna Honda is California’s first green-certified hospital.
 The U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) program awarded the hospital silver certification in June, 2010.

 The hospital’s three buildings address environmental impacts in their design, construction and operation across six LEED-designated categories: sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, and innovation and design process.

 Laguna Honda’s financing package is unique for its use of $141 million in revenue from the city’s settlement of consumer protection lawsuits filed against the tobacco industry by former city attorney Louise Renne in the late 1990’s.